dvreeze/yaidom/docs/yaidom-tutorial.rst

 Yaidom is unique in offering multiple types of elements, with different strengths and weaknesses.
 Although these element types are different, they pretty much share the *same query API*.
-In this tutorial it was shown (to some extent) how these different element types that share the same query API can benefit XML processing applications.
+In this tutorial it was shown (to some extent) how these different element types that share (more or less of) the same query API can benefit XML processing applications.

 Yaidom does not try to make the user believe that XML processing is easy.
 For example, configuring XML parsers and serializers
 (typically a one-time job per application) is still hard.
 Yet the *uniform query API* and Scala with its Collections API can